-- 28. How many students have cleared national and state competitive examinations such as NET, SLET, GATE, Civil services, Defense services, etc.? - No such records have been maintained by the department as it is a UG.
+No such records have been maintained by the department as it is a UG.
 Department.

 Student progression Against % enrolled

-UG to PG 25 to 35 %
+UG to PG N.A

 PG to M. Phil.
-10%

 PG to Ph.D.

 Ph.D. to Post-Doctoral

 Employed

 Campus selection

-• Other than campus recruitment
+Other than campus recruitment

-Entrepreneurship/Self-employment
+Entrepreneurship/Self-employment N.A

+- 30. Details of Infrastructural facilities

+- a) Library

-The department have sufficient literature and language books in the library.
+- The department has sufficient literature and language books in the library.

 - b) Internet facilities for Staff & Students

-- NIL
+- Though no separate internet is provided in department but it uses the internet facilities of the college.

 - c) Class rooms with ICT facility

 - It uses the ICT of the college.

 - d) Laboratories

 - NIL

 - 31. Number of students receiving financial assistance from college, university, government or other agencies

-- SC, ST, OBC, BPL
+- SC, ST, OBC, BPL, Students receive financial assistance.
+Record maintained by the office.

 - 32. Details on student enrichment programmes (special lectures / workshops / seminar) with external experts

 - NIL

 - 33. Teaching methods adopted to improve student learning.

+- (1) Traditional Chalk duster method.

+- (2) Living poets are invited.

--
+- (3) Use of ICT.

 - 34. Participation in Institutional Social Responsibility (ISR) and Extension activities

-- (1) The department both the faculties are member of all the major committees of the college.
-Hence the participate in ISR and extension activities through it.
+- (1) In the department both the faculties are member of all the major committees of the college.
+Hence they participate in ISR and extension activities through it.

-- (2) Dr. kailash Sharma was programmed officer of the college before 2007,hence he readily participate in extension activities of NSS and other departments.
+- (2) Dr. Kailash Sharma was programme officer of the college before 2007, hence he readily participate in extension activities of NSS and other departments.

-- (3) Some of the notable participation are :
+- (3) Some of the notable participation are:

 - Resource person lecture in NSS camps.

 - Visit to orphanage along with NSS.

 - Visit to old age home.

+- 35. SWOC analysis of the department and Future plans